edplatform-startup/backend/docs/api.md

   - `grok_draft` (object, required) – Raw "Lesson Architect" draft JSON produced by Gemini/Grok.
   - `user_confidence_map` (object, optional) – Map of `original_source_id -> confidence score (0-1)` used when averaging `confidence_score` per node.
   - `seconds_to_complete` (number, optional) – Time limit in seconds for the course.
+  - `syllabusText` (string, optional) – Raw text of the syllabus.
+  - `syllabusFiles` (array, optional) – Array of file objects for the syllabus.
+  - `examFormatDetails` (string, optional) – Raw text of exam details.
+  - `examFiles` (array, optional) – Array of file objects for exam details.
 - Behavior:
   1. Validates UUID fields and ensures `grok_draft` is an object.
   2. Calls `generateLessonGraph` (Gemini) to convert the draft into normalized nodes/edges.